 Yes and no.

 Some countries refer to captions as “subtitles.”
-They never use the term “captions.”
+They don’t use the term “captions.”

 Subtitles refer to the translated text in a foreign film.
-If the viewer’s first language in English and the movie is in Spanish, the subtitles display Spanish dialog in English.
+If the viewer’s first language is English and the movie is in Spanish, the subtitles display Spanish dialog in English.

 Get this.
 If someone speaks English in the Spanish movie, the subtitles disappear.
 They don’t show English dialog at all.